Yandex Cloud

 • Create CRUD functions for tables in my database.

-• Implement an ability to store note attachments.
-Tell me how to achieve this with our current database schema.
+• Implement the option to store note attachments.
+Tell me how to do it with our current database schema.

 ResultsResults

-Currently, LLMs can solve a wide range of tasks, but they cannot interact with the outside world.
+Currently, LLMs can solve a wide range of tasks, but they cannot interact with external systems.
 MCP provides this connection.
-When using the YDB MCP server, an LLM gains access to the database and is able to manage it.
+When using the YDB MCP server, an LLM gains access to the database to manage it.
 Now, you are not limited to the source code database schema, but can also work with its actual state.
-For example, the LLM can change the database schemas or data.
+For example, the LLM can change your database schema or data.

 Warning